A Likelihood Based Approach to Distribution Regression Using Conditional Deep Generative Models: Introduction

 Conditional distribution estimation provides a principled framework for characterizing the dependence relationship between a response variable $Y$ and predictors $X$, with the primary goal of estimating the distribution of $Y$ conditional on $X$ through learning the (conditional) data-generating process.
 Conditional distribution estimation allows one to regress the entire distribution of $Y$ on $X$, which provides much richer information than the traditional mean regression and plays a central role in various important areas ranging from causal inference \citep{causal, spirtes2010causal}, graphical models \citep{jordan1999graphical,koller2009graphical}, representation learning \citep{bengio2013representation}, dimension reduction \citep{carreira1997review, van2009dimensionality}, to model selection \citep{claeskens2008model, ando2010bayesian}.
 Their applications span across diverse domains such as forecasting \citep{gneiting2014probabilistic}, biology \citep{krishnaswamy2014conditional}, energy \citep{jeon2012using}, astronomy \citep{zhao2021diagnostics}, and industrial engineering \citep{simar2015statistical}, among others.

 There is a rich literature in statistics and machine learning on conditional distribution estimation including both frequentist and Bayesian methods \citep{HallandYao2005, norets2017adaptive}.
-Traditional methods, however, suffer from the curse of dimensionality and often struggle to adapt to the intricacies of modern data types such as the ones with lower-dimensional manifold structures.
+Traditional methods, both frequentist and Bayesian, suffer from the curse of dimensionality and often struggle to adapt to the intricacies of modern data types such as the ones with lower-dimensional manifold structures.

 Recent methodologies that leverage deep generative models have demonstrated significant advancements in complex data generation.
 Instead of explicitly modeling the data distribution, these approaches implicitly estimate it through learning the corresponding data sampling scheme.
 Commonly, these implicit distribution estimation approaches can be broadly categorized into three types.
-The first one is likelihood-based with notable examples including \citet{kingma2013VAE}, \citet{rezende2014stochastic}, and \citet{burda2015importance}.
+The first one is likelihood-based with notable examples including \citet{kingma2013VAE}, \citet{rezende2014stochastic}, \citet{burda2015importance}, and \citet{song2021maximum} .
 The second approach, based on adversarial learning, matches the empirical distribution of the data with a distribution estimator using an adversarial loss.
 Representative examples include \citet{GAN}, \citet{WGAN}, and \citet{sobolevGAN}, among others.
 The third approach, which is more recent, reduces the problem of distribution estimation to score estimation through certain time-discrete or continuous dynamical systems.
 The idea of score matching was first proposed in \citet{hyvarinen2005estimation} and \citet{vincent2011connection}.
-More recently, score-based diffusion models have achieved state-of-the-art performance in many applications \citep{sohl2015deep, nichol2021improved, song2020score}.
+More recently, score-based diffusion models have achieved state-of-the-art performance in many applications \citep{sohl2015deep, nichol2021improved, song2020score, lipman2022flow, brehmer2020flows, han2022card}.